 Make your morning a little more luxurious by adding lobster and caviar to your scrambled eggs.
 Hey, you’re worth it.
 (Champagne optional, but on the weekend, we say go for it!)
 Get the Lobster Scrambled Eggs with Caviar and Crème Fraîche recipe.

 Tobiko is primarily used as a brightly colored garnish that also adds a little salt and crunch, so try using it on homemade sushi.
 (And since you’ll probably have some left over, if you’re into eggs on eggs, try a tobiko omelet recipe with the rest.)
-Get the California Roll recipe.
+Get the California Roll recipe and the Dragon Roll recipe.

 Okay, this one’s a fake-out—what looks (and pops) like caviar is actually the acidic, spherical flesh of finger limes, also called caviar limes for obvious reason.
 The bad news is, they can be difficult to obtain, but even so, they’re still less expensive than actual caviar!
 Get the Prawns with Nasturtium Leaves and Finger Lime recipe.